 Diamondback Moths damage brassica and cole crops.

 Diamondback moth larvae are small, slender, green caterpillars.
+They may wiggle vigorously and drop from plants when disturbed.
 Full-grown larvae are about 3/8 inch long.
 Adult moths are dark brownish-gray and very slender.
 When the moth is resting with its wings held together, if viewed from above the light gray markings on the wings look like three diamonds along the midline of the back.
 The moth's wingspan is about 1/2 inch.

 Damage Caused by Diamondback Moths